dhvogel/dhvogel.github.io/blog/what-bicycling-across-the-united-states-taught-me-about-software-engineering.md

 *November 11, 2025*

 The summer between my first and second year of grad school, I rode my bicycle solo across America, from Portland, Maine to Pacific City, Oregon.
 Having just turned 30, I felt that for a journey like this, it was either now or never.
-I learned a lot over the course of this trip, about myself and the world around me, and some of it is applicable to software engineering, both as a practice and as an application in a corporate environment.
+I learned a lot over the course of this trip, about myself and the world around me, and I feel that some of it is applicable to software engineering.
 This post shares some of this learning.

 <div style="display: flex; gap: 1rem; margin: 2rem 0; align-items: flex-start;">
   <div style="flex: 1;">